 Pillar three focuses on building belonging.
 This relies on cultural sensitivity and an awareness of how it feels to be working and living in a different country.

 Research shows that having English as a second language can impact on an international nurse’s sense of personal and professional belonging.
-Accents, abbreviations, local turns of phrase and conversational speeds can result in international staff feeling left out of workplace small talk or deskilled despite years of professional experience (University of Huddersfield (2022) International nurses and their initial integration into NHS England’s healthcare workforce: a population analysis).
+Accents, abbreviations, local turns of phrase and conversational speeds can result in international staff feeling left out of workplace small talk or deskilled despite years of professional experience.
 Enabling your international staff to build social networks, to share stories and solutions to these challenges can help to reduce feelings of isolation and support them to bring their passions, culture, and personality to their role.
 You should also consider the role of leaders, managers and the wider workforce and what support or training they will need to raise awareness and support their international colleagues with these challenges.

 How to build belonging